sheilawuor/phase-1-project/README.md

 - Click the **"Generate Quote"** button to fetch and display a random quote.
 - Click the **"Like"** button to save the currently displayed quote to your liked quotes list.
-- Click the **"Share"** button to share the currently displayed quote on social media platforms.
 - Click the **"Download"** button to download the currently displayed quote as a text file.

 ## Dependencies